ariesmercado/GWeather/README.md

 - Uses Room for weather history persistence.
 - Displays dynamic weather icons (☀️ for day / 🌙 for night).
 - Stores sensitive keys securely via secret.properties.
-- Written in Kotlin with testable, clean, and maintainable code.
+- Written in Kotlin with clean, and maintainable code.

 ---